 All applicants must submit one (1) original hardcopy and one (1) electronic copy of the cover sheet, narrative (typewritten), budget forms, and all required and support documents.
-Electronic copies can be emailed to mpeek@cityofutica.com.
+Electronic copies can be emailed to mpeek@cityofutica.com or submitted on a thumb drive.